CynthiaC98389/CynthiaC98389/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... you can send me a msg here or on linkedin hehehe :D
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
-Did i told you i love my cats?
+Did i told you i love my cats?, i almost passed away from a pancake overdose

 <!---
 CynthiaC98389/CynthiaC98389 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.